 So why does it seem like Meg Ryan disappeared from Hollywood in the early 2000s?

 In fact, she did.
 But first, she was caught up in a tabloid scandal that may have ended her career just as it was at its peak.

-Tabloids and gossip magazines had a field day when the actress nicknamed "America's sweetheart" was caught two-timing her husband, Dennis Quaid, with her costar, Russell Crowe.
+Tabloids and gossip magazines had a field day when the actress nicknamed "America's sweetheart" was caught two-timing Quaid with her costar, Russell Crowe.

-The fact that Meg and Quaid had an eight-year-old son together only attracted more attention.
+The fact that Meg and Quaid had an eight-year-old son together only attracted even more tabloid attention.

-Ryan retreated from the spotlight following the scandal, and didn't tell her side of the story until a decade later.
+Ryan retreated from the spotlight following the scandal, and didn't tell her side of the story for a decade.

-She revealed to W that she was treated like "the scarlet woman" in Hollywood.
+Ryan revealed to W that she was treated like "the scarlet woman" in Hollywood after the story broke.

 But judging by Ryan's life today, she's not itching to be a Hollywood star again anytime soon.

 She's So Over Hollywood